Spencer Boyd: Craftsman Truck Series

 Boyd won his first career NASCAR race in the 2019 Sugarlands Shine 250 at Talladega Superspeedway on October 12, 2019.
-After crossing the finish line second behind Johnny Sauter, Boyd was declared the winner by NASCAR after the conclusion of the race after Sauter was penalized for both blocking Riley Herbst below the inside yellow line and driving his truck below the inside yellow line.
+After crossing the finish line second behind Johnny Sauter, Boyd was declared the winner by NASCAR after the conclusion of the race, after Sauter was penalized for both blocking Riley Herbst below the inside yellow line and driving his truck below the inside yellow line.
 Boyd noted that the win was special, as he only secured enough sponsorship to run that race a couple of weeks before the event.

-He returned to a full-time Truck schedule with Young's in 2020.
+Boyd returned to a full-time Truck schedule with Young's in 2020.

 In 2021, dirt-track racer Kyle Strickler replaced Boyd in the Corn Belt 150.
-That year he would make starts for Jimmy Means Racing and DGM Racing in the Xfinity Series respectively.
+That year, he would make starts for Jimmy Means Racing and DGM Racing in the Xfinity Series, respectively.

 During the 2022 season, Boyd suffered a dislocated shoulder in a last lap crash at Las Vegas.

 Boyd returned to Young's Motorsports in 2023, driving the No. 12 truck full-time.
-He failed to qualify for the season opener at Daytona and struggled throughout the season, only scoring one top 20 finish.
+He failed to qualify for the season opener at Daytona and struggled throughout the season, only scoring one top-20 finish.
 He also failed to qualify for the races at Talladega and Phoenix.
 Boyd parted ways with the team at season's end.

 In 2024, Boyd drove the No. 76 Chevrolet Silverado for the newly formed Freedom Racing Enterprises, a team he co-owns with Chris Miller.
 Boyd began the season on a high note, finishing fifth at Daytona, but struggled with consistency throughout the rest of the season, scoring just three more finishes of twentieth or better and only one additional top-ten.
 He ended the season 25th in the standings.

 Boyd returned to the No. 76 truck in 2025, starting the season with a nineteenth-place finish at Daytona.
-He scored eleven top 20 finishes and finished 21st in the standings, four spots higher than the previous year.
+He scored eleven top-20 finishes and finished 21st in the standings, four spots higher than the previous year.